 Study concise, efficient methods for planning and preparing a Measurement System Analysis (MSA) and understand process variation and its impact.
 Gain insight into organizational applications, categories of measurement system variation, and gage repeatability and reproducibility.

-The Automotive Industry Action Group (AIAG) FMEA manual is used as the reference material for this class.
+The Automotive Industry Action Group (AIAG) MSA manual is used as the reference material for this class.

 The student will need access to a scientific calculator with trig functions.